Virohan Allied & Healthcare Programs

 This Story also Contains

 The NEET Chemistry syllabus 2026 is divided into Physical, Organic, and Inorganic.
 Every section is unique and holds great importance.
 Following the same strategy will not work in every section of chemistry.
 The NEET preparation tips 2026 and strategy for each part separately need to be followed by the medical aspirants in their daily timetable to score good marks in the NEET exam.
-Given below is a NEET Chemistry preparation plan an aspirant can follow for each section of chemistry:

-There will be around 15-20 questions present in the NEET exam from the Physical Chemistry syllabus, and out of which the majority of the questions are numerical-based.
+There will be around 15-20 questions present in the NEET exam from the physical chemistry syllabus, and out of which the majority of the questions are numerical-based.
 So, it becomes very important for students to first understand the concepts clearly to attempt the numerical-based questions effectively and easily.
 Below are the steps they can add to their timetable for NEET preparation.

 Complete the NEET physical chemistry chapters from the NCERT books